Table of Contents

 In case 2, Desi could have remained involved in the positive Self-talk regarding the injections.
 This would have perhaps decreased her agony and pain of being bitten by a dog.

 Is Emotional reasoning a real problem?

-Moreover, the memory is subjected to losing its potential to retain knowledge due to an immense level of fears and phobias.
-Additionally, as a law of attraction and direction of the universe, the emotional reasoning and negative self talk eventually translate the phobias into reality.
+Moreover, the memory is subjected to losing its potential to retain knowledge due to an immense level of fear and phobias.
+Additionally, as a law of attraction and direction of the universe, emotional reasoning and negative self-talk eventually translate phobias into reality.
 Sometimes the sufferer misinterprets the intentions of the other person.
 This causes an enormous trust deficit in relations.
 And the truth is thus blurred by the negative range of emotions through emotional reasoning.